 HOW BLACK & ASIAN TROOPS BECAME INVOLVED IN WW1

 Some simple facts to remember is that Prior to WW1 Britain & France had colonies in the Caribbean, Africa & Asia, as well as many other places around the world.
 Germany also had colonies in Africa.
-Turkey was involved in WW1 and the Turkish Troops contained an African & of course a Muslim contingent.
+Turkey was involved in WW1 and the Turkish troops contained an African & a Muslim contingent.

 The British Caribbean

 After centuries of slavery and servitude.
 People in the British Caribbean were relishing their freedom.
 Though many had a lot of loyalty to the the “Mother Country”.
 When WW1 began.
 West Indians donated large sums of money to aid the war effort and also volunteered to fight for Britain, joining The British West India Regiment.

 By the end of the war over 15,500 West Indians had joined the BWIR and had experienced military service in England, Italy, Egypt, India, France, Belgium, Palestine, Mesopotamia (Iraq) and East Africa.

 AFRICANS IN THE FRENCH ARMY

 Like Britain, France was a major colonial power.
 France drew troops from all over “Francophone Africa”.
 France also had Colonies in South-East Asia.
 Some of the most decorated African soldiers serving in the French Army were the Tirailleurs Senegalais.

 The German troops nicknamed the Tirailleurs Senegalais ‘Black devils’, when, fighting like demons, they had forced the Kaiser’s shock troops to retreat before them.”